Palestinian art: Contemporary art institutions

-A New-York-based cultural organization dedicated to Palestinian contemporary art.
+ArtPalestine international is a New York City-based cultural organization dedicated to Palestinian contemporary art.
 It cooperate with museums, galleries, and NGOs to produce events, exhibitions and publications on Palestinian contemporary art.
 Through its activities, the organization encourages cultural art between Palestine and the West.
 The organization collaborated with major Palestinian artists including Larissa Sansour, Khalil Rabah, Sharif Waked, Taysir Batniji, Wafa Hourani, and Shadi Habib Allah.